dmbarbour/awelon/AboutABC.md

         % :: (Droppable x) => (x * e) -> e
         ^ :: (Copyable x) => (x * e) -> x * (x * e)

-ABC does not assume all values can be dropped or copied.
-A block can be marked affine (no copy) or relevant (no drop), and a block with both properties can be called linear.
-Expression of these substructural properties is useful for enforcing structured behavior in the absence of structured syntax - e.g. completion of a protocol or handshake.

-Text, numbers, and the unit value may always be dropped and copied.
-A product or sum can be copied or dropped if all elements have the same feature.
+ABC does not assume all values may be dropped or copied.
+Numbers, text, and unit or void values may be dropped or copied.
+A product or sum may be copied or dropped if all elements have the same respective feature.
+Literal blocks can initially be dropped or copied, but may be tagged with substructural properties that forbid drop or copy.

 ### Blocks